raspberrypi/rpi-imager/doc/schema-notes.md

    - Set `init_format` to enable the customization wizard
    - Use `"systemd"` for most Raspberry Pi OS derivatives
    - Use `"cloudinit"` or `"cloudinit-rpi"` for cloud-init based systems
+   - Use `"rpi-preseed"` for images that ship the rpi-preseed package
    - Use `"none"` or `""` to explicitly disable

 5. **Compressed Image Formats**